 Enroll in UST's London Business Semester (LBS) for classes that combine theory with practice for relevancy in the real world.
 A global perspective will be a component the classes to complement learning in other classes and experiences outside the classroom.

-- You will earn 16 credits including two business core classes (MKTG300: Principles of Marketing and MGMT305: Management and Organizational Behavior) plus BUSN 200: Business Learning Through Service, COJO370: Intercultural Communication and a core requirement in History or Art History.
+- Earn 16 credits towards your degree.
+Curriculum includes: two business core classes (MKTG300: Principles of Marketing and MGMT305: Management and Organizational Behavior); BUSN 200: Business Learning Through Service; COJO370: Intercultural Communication and a core requirement in History or Art History.

 - Learn about the history, customs, culture, economy, politics and life in Great Britain and the European Union.